 Start a charging session with Swipe to start.

 How do I find an Electrify America charger?

-What do the Electrify America DC charger power levels listed on the station represent?
+What do the Electrify America DC charger power levels listed on the station mean?

-Electrify America DC fast chargers are capable of delivering up to 50 kW, 150 kW, or up to 350 kW, with higher kW outputs correlating to faster charging sessions.
-The blue and green labels on each charger indicate the maximum available kW.
+Our DC fast chargers are capable of delivering up to 50kW, 150kW, or 350kW.
+Higher power levels offer faster charging for capable vehicles.
+The blue and green labels on each charger indicate the maximum available kW by connector type.

-Tip: A DC-compatible EV can be charged at any available Electrify America charger.
+Tip: A DC-compatible EV can be charged at any available Electrify America station.

 What do the labels on the Electrify America chargers indicate?

-We use blue and green color labels to help drivers easily determine the correct type of connector and corresponding power level for their vehicle.
+We use blue and green color labels to help drivers easily determine the correct type of connector and corresponding power level for their electric vehicle.
 At Electrify America chargers, green power level labels refer to CCS connectors, while blue power labels indicate CHAdeMO.
 For example, a green label reading “up to 350kW” means that the charger offers up to 350kW for a CCS-compatible EV.
 If your car is not compatible with the maximum charge indicated, the charger will automatically give you the highest level that it can handle.

-Tip: If you need support while accessing a charge for your EV, contact the Electrify America Customer Assistance team.
-We are available 7 am – 11 pm EST by dialing the toll free number, 1-833-632-2778.
+Tip: If you need support at the station, contact our Customer Assistance team.
+We are available 24 hours a day / 7 days a week by dialing the toll-free number, 1-833-632-2778.